thunderock/thunderock/README.md

 Currently, I am part of a research group at the Center for Complex Networks working on "Fairness Aware AI using Biased Models" as a research assistant.
 My research focuses on novel training methods to obtain bias-agnostic models.

  I have around 6 years of software engineering experience, working on Search Relevance @ Flipkart (a Walmart company) and Data Science Platform at hyper-scaled startups.
 These teams process billions of events per day and are central to the success of operational excellence of respective companies.
-I am broadly interested in Applied Machine Learning and Data Science roles, building structural and semi-structural solutions to complex real-world problems.
-In my professional life I tackled NLP and Time Series Forecasting.
-In my free time I like spending time participating in ML competitions.

 ## Website
 https://thunderock.github.io/